Works agreements explained: From working hours to working from home

 Conclusion of a works agreement

-A works agreement is a contract between the works council and the employer on workplace level (“Betriebsvereinbarung“).
-The Works Constitution Act (BetrVG) stipulates what works councils and employers (parties in the workplace) are permitted to regulate and what effect this has on employment relationships within the workplace.
+A works agreement is a contract that the works council and the employer conclude at workplace level (“Betriebsvereinbarung”).
+The Works Constitution Act (BetrVG) sets out what the works council and the employer may regulate and how these rules affect employment relationships within the workplace.

 Procedure